 DF evaluates brokerages at least annually based on their commission/fee schedule, execution, ease of use, customer support, availability of different types of securities, reliability, and reputation.
 Rating a brokerage is still a fairly subjective process, and DF cannot guarantee against any future changes at a brokerage after assessing their services.
 With these items in focus, certain brokerages may be more suited for different customers depending on their financial needs, understanding, convenience, or budget.
 DF prefers brokers with low or no commissions, no custody fee, excellent customer service, and highly functional trading platforms.
-DF currently recommends Interactive Brokers LLC("IB", "IBKR") and Charles Schwab & Co.
-Inc("Schwab") brokerages to Clients.
+DF currently recommends Interactive Brokers LLC("IB", "IBKR") to Clients.
 Clients may select a specific brokerage for their own use or as a custodian if they have a preference.
 IBKR offers low commissions as well as competitive interest rates on idle cash balances; the interest can often more than make up for the cost of commissions for larger accounts.
 IBKR also allows orders to be sent to a lit exchange, which may improve execution prices.
-Schwab is the largest and most commonly used brokerage for RIA firms.
-Schwab offers commission-free trading on many stocks and ETFs, and low rates for options transactions.
-Both brokers are highly rated and offer excellent trade execution and no custody fees.
+The brokerage is highly rated and offers excellent trade execution and no custody fees.

-DF has custody relationships with IBKR and Schwab.
+DF has custody relationships with IBKR.
 DF receives proprietary and/or third-party research, software, and other products as "soft dollar benefits" in exchange for the Client brokerage commissions and interest generated for the custodian by holding custody of Client accounts, which creates a conflict of interest between DF and Clients.
 When DF uses client brokerage commissions to obtain research or other products or services, DF receives a benefit because we do not have to produce or pay for the research, products, or services.
 DF may have an incentive to select or recommend a broker-dealer based on our interest in receiving the research or other products or services, rather than Clients' interest in receiving most favorable execution.
-DF allows Clients to choose between IBKR or Schwab as a custodian brokerage, which can help to mitigate these conflicts of interest.
 If another custodian is selected, Clients would likely pay similar rates for similar services.